Emiel45/Boxel/README.md

 Demo app
 --------
 The best place to start with Boxel is probably the [demo app](https://github.com/VerizonCraft/Boxel-demo).

-It includes docker containers PhantomJS, Boxel, Redis, and an example web front-end that will get you a running Boxel service with just a few commands.
+It provides docker containers for PhantomJS, Crossbar, Boxel, Redis, and an example web front-end that will get you a Boxel service with just a few commands.

-See [Boxel-client](https://github.com/VerizonCraft/Boxel-client) for an examples of video and website rendering in Minecraft.
+See [Boxel-client](https://github.com/VerizonCraft/Boxel-client) for examples of video and website rendering in Minecraft.

 Contribute
 ===========